pratapladhani/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/business-events/how-to/how-to-flow.md

 This topic shows how to perform the following tasks:

--   Create a new Power Automate.
+-   Create a new flow in Power Automate.
 -   Trigger a business event.

 ## Create a new Power Automate